LysetsDal/DLint/README.md

 ***

 # Build and Install
-## Generating the lexer and parser for Linterd:
+## Generating the lexer and parser for DLint:
 ### On macOS:

 From the src directory run this command in a shell: